 These kinds of interviews are susceptible to interviewer bias.
 There is never a fair comparison between two different candidates because the conversation is steered by the interviewer.
 We all have cognitive biases and the bias towards tribes or in-groups is especially deeply rooted.
 These discussions often end up down a rabbit hole of some esoteric technical detail that is important to the interviewer, foreign to the candidate, and has little or nothing to do with the job at hand.
 This is also more likely to happen when the interviewer and candidate have less in common.

 A common attempt to avoid the problems of the above method is a checklist-style questionnaire.
 The interviewer seeks to reduce the opportunity for bias by asking the same set of questions to each candidate and then giving them each a score or ranking based on the results.

 This throws the baby out with the bathwater.
 A qualitative approach is critical in interviews, as no two candidates compete along exactly the same vectors.
 There is usually a description of the role, but the ultimate goal is to hire someone who will make the company more successful.
 You need to be open to explore the particular strengths of the individual.
 No two candidates are exactly alike and you must be prepared to recognise all of the skills, talent and experience that they could bring to the role.

 The most effective interviewing tool I’ve come across is to get a sample of the candidate’s work.
 What better way to see how well they build something than by looking at something they’ve built?
 What better way to guide a technical discussion than by having some actual technology to discuss?

-It should be as close as possible to the kind of work you would actually like them to do.
+The code you discuss should be as close as possible to the kind of work you would actually like them to do.
 Once you have this, you no longer need an abstract conversation about whatever is on your mind or a preconceived list of questions.
-You can talk to them about the real work product in front of you both.
+You can talk to them about a real sample of relevant work.

 — David Banham, Takehome